-Emission factors are provided here for a selection of pollutants of specific importance to road transport in a simplified form that reflects the composition of the UK fleet and journeys made in 2013.
-They are implied emission factors derived by taking the overall emissions in 2013 for each vehicle type, calculated by the national emissions inventory methodology, and dividing by total vehicle km travelled or number of vehicles or trips made in 2013.
-The emissions are taken from the 2013 version of the NAEI released in early 2015.
+Emission factors are provided here for a selection of pollutants of specific importance to road transport in a simplified form that reflects the composition of the UK fleet and journeys made in 2014.
+They are implied emission factors derived by taking the overall emissions in 2014 for each vehicle type, calculated by the national emissions inventory methodology, and dividing by total vehicle km travelled or number of vehicles or trips made in 2014.
+The emissions are taken from the 2014 version of the NAEI released in early 2016.
 As for the previous inventories, the composition of the fleet has been informed by Automatic Number Plate Recognition data on different types of roads provided by DfT combined with vehicle licensing statistics.
-The factors vary from previous versions published here as a reflection of the gradual refreshing of the UK fleet with new, cleaner vehicles displacing older, high emitting vehicles.
+The factors vary from previous versions published here as a reflection of any methodological (or emission factors) changes made to the 2014 version of the NAEI, as well as the gradual refreshing of the UK fleet with new, cleaner vehicles displacing older, high emitting vehicles, amongst other reasons.
+The particularly significant changes in the factors for CO, NH3 and benzene in this version compared with the previous version of factors from the 2013 NAEI are due to changes in the source of raw emission factors, switching from the TRL (2009) set to the factors in COPERT 4v11 and EMEP/EEA Emissions Inventory Guidebook.